 Along came Veteran Marine Kenny Melchor and his wife Donna, both with backgrounds in print advertising and a lifelong love of our city.
 They took a chance that people in Clovis and the surrounding mountain communities would embrace a fresh outlook on news.

-Just like that, a husband and wife news team was born.
-Kenny sells the vision and Donna manages the layout.
-Both having family roots in our valley, it seemed a natural fit.
+In a time where daily newspapers are becoming extinct, the Clovis Roundup is beating the odds, she’s growing every issue thanks to local business and public support.
 The concept was for a betterment of people, to share interesting and uplifting stories, to bolster community pride.
-Our rich Valley stories are best told by its people–people that live and work here, people that care about the “Clovis Way of Life” and its historic preservation.
+Our rich Valley stories are best told by its people, people that live and work here, people that care about the “Clovis Way of Life” and its historic preservation.